It was close to midnight when my assistant and her husband rushed through my front door and found me collapsed on the floor.

 I grew up in an environment I could not trust to keep me safe.
 What offered love also offered harm.
 Two truths sat in the same place, and I learned young that what people said had little to do with what they did.

-The vow that formed in me, slowly, over years, was this.
+The belief that formed in me, slowly, over years, was this.
 When I am older, I will build a world made of responsible adults.
 The people around me will be reliable in a way the adults of my childhood were not.
-The promise and the delivery will be the same thing.
+The promise and delivery will be the same thing.

 I do not want to be cute about that.
 An eight-year-old who concludes that the adults around him cannot be trusted, and decides he will one day build his own world made of people who can be trusted, is doing survival work.
 The belief that took root was not a character flaw.
-It was a lifeline.
+It was my lifeline.

-Therapists would call it repetition compulsion.
+Therapists call it repetition compulsion.

 If the people you hire are responsible adults, you should not need to check on every little thing.
 You should not have to doubt their word or reports.
 You should not need to verify the verifiers.
-The whole point of the vow is that you should not have to live the way you lived as a child, watching every little thing because you could not trust anyone.
+The whole point of the belief is that you should not have to live the way you lived as a child, watching every little thing because you could not trust anyone.

 So I trusted.
 And the company succeeded and fell apart by way of it.
-There were not enough checks on the people verifying backups because the vow did not let me see the need for them.
-Building them would have meant admitting the adults I had hired could not be trusted to be responsible and accountable, which would have meant admitting the vow itself could not hold.
+There were not enough checks on the people verifying backups because the belief did not let me see the need for them.
+Building them would have meant admitting the adults I had hired could not be trusted to be responsible and accountable, which would have meant admitting the belief itself could not hold.
 I could not admit that consciously then.
 I had organized my life around it.

 There is a line in the Tao Te Ching: To grasp is to lose.
 When I first read it, I understood it as a metaphor.
 I read it the way founders read wisdom literature, looking for a tactic.
 Be less attached to outcomes.
 Hold things lightly.
 Don’t micromanage.